A Capitol Hill romance: ‘Found love in a hopeless place’

 A detour on 'date night'

-Their careers now moving ahead, they began to wonder if their relationship should, too.
+With their careers moving ahead, they began to wonder if their relationship should, too.
 By fall, Gloria thought Andy might pop the question around the four-year anniversary of their first date, next year.

 Andy, however, had decided it should happen sooner.
 And he knew exactly where.

 He invited Gloria on a midafternoon date to the Wharf in Southeast on the Friday after Veterans Day, when they both had time off.
-Turns out that the route to the Wharf conveniently runs south, in the vicinity of the Rayburn building.
+The route to the Wharf conveniently runs south, in the vicinity of the Rayburn building.
 As Andy drove, his phone rang.
 It was his chief of staff.
-Her voice booming through the car speaker, she told Andy that Jeffries needed his passport and everybody else was out of town.
+Her voice booming through the car speaker, she said Jeffries needed his passport and that everybody else was out of town.
 Could Andy go by the Rayburn building and pick it up?

 “Oh, this really sucks.
 This is our date night,” Gloria said.
 But she knew life on the Hill.